bioglaze/aether3d/README.md

   - Build Aether3D_iOS in Engine.
 It creates a framework.
   - Open Samples/MetalSampleiOS and add the framework into the project.

+# Running Tests

+## Visual Studio

+  - Unit test project can be found in Engine\Tests\UnitTests.

+## GCC or Clang

+  - You can find Makefiles in Engine/Tests.

 # License

 The engine is licensed under zlib license.

 Third party library licenses are:

-  - stb_image.c is public domain
+  - stb_image.c is in public domain
-  - stb_vorbis.c is public domain
+  - stb_vorbis.c is in public domain
   - glxw is under zlib license
   - OpenAL-soft is under LGPLv2 license